 - Djenné - Mopti: 1 or multiple days

 Together with our local guides and contacts we put a lot of effort in getting the dates of local festivals and activities, such as the annual plastering of the mosque in Djenné, boat races on the river near Macina, the mask and puppet festival in Markala and the Great Cattle crossing.
-Such typical local events, which often have a long history, offer travelers a unique insight in local culture.
-With the dates often be set on short terms by the village elders, the local character of the events is guaranteed.
+Such typical local events, which often have a long history, offer travelers a unique insight into local culture.
+With the dates often being set on short terms by the village elders, the local character of the events is guaranteed.

 Questions on the suggestions above or on other aspects of your upcoming trip to Mali?

 Contact us through the link below or send us an email.